Sending and Receiving Bitcoin

 How to Receive Bitcoin

-To receive bitcoin, you simply need to provide a bitcoin address to the sender.
-Your wallet can generate these addresses as needed.
-Once the sender has your address, they are responsible for creating the transaction using their own wallet software.
+To receive bitcoin, you simply need to provide a Bitcoin address to the sender.
+Your wallet can generate these addresses as needed, and you can share this address with the sender via any method of communication.
+Once the sender has your address, they are responsible for creating and sending the transaction using their own wallet software.

 How to Send Bitcoin